 - Fits more for network operators rather than individual.
 Liquidity providers are targeting high volume contractors and usually there is a minimum threshold amount required for conversion.

 - Higher than exchanges conversion fees.
 Usually operators charge fees higher than bitcoin exchanges.

 Practical example with Cumberland Mining

 Operators can buy and sell from Cumberland mining at XBX (tradeblock’s index) +- fee %.
 Generally these fees are less than 1%.
 Rates provided are fixed and executable 24/7.
-So say if rate set for operator to buy bitcoins at XBX + 0.7%, when customer buys bitcoins from operator, information about amount is sent to Cumberland mining and particular amount at this rate is reserved for future settlement.
+So say if rate is set for operator to buy bitcoins at XBX + 0.7%, when customer buys bitcoins from operator, information about amount is sent to Cumberland mining and particular amount at this rate is reserved for future settlement.

-Operating bitcoin ATM via liquidity providers gives additional benefits to operators compared to existing schemes of fully operating from own funds — reduces counterparty risk, while still eliminating exchange risk effectively.
+Operating a bitcoin ATM via liquidity provider gives additional benefits to operators compared to existing schemes of fully operating from own funds — reduces counterparty risk, while still eliminating exchange risk effectively.
 Disadvantages of this option are that it doesn’t fit all operators, mostly large ones, and rate is higher than commission at exchanges.

 You can find bitcoin ATM locations on our map.